infinitered/gluegun/docs/contributing.md

 Jump on Github on your fork.
 Switch to the branch with your new changes, and open a PR against `master` of [infinitered/gluegun](https://github.com/infinitered/gluegun).

 Screenshots of what the feature is 💯.
-Animated gifs (licecap, Gif Brewery, or Kap are nice for this) are 💯 + 🦄.
+Animated gifs (suggested apps: licecap, Gif Brewery, or Kap) are 💯 + 🦄.

 Then submit the pull request.

-- It's 👌 to submit an issue before breaking changes or shenanigans to get a sense if it's cool
+- It's okay to submit an issue before breaking changes or shenanigans to get a sense if it's cool
-- It's 👌 to submit PRs to start a discussion - just mark it 🚨🚨🚨 (or whatever) to let us know it's a conversation
+- It's okay to submit PRs to start a discussion - just mark it 🚨🚨🚨 (or whatever) to let us know it's a conversation
-- It's 👌 to submit changes to PRs not yet merged, just make sure it's related to the PR
+- It's okay to submit changes to PRs not yet merged, just make sure it's related to the PR
 - If Github is complaining about conflicts, rebase downstream, merge upstream

 ## Keeping up to date